Cinema Lenses Vs Photo Lenses: What’s The Difference?

 They’re designed for still photography, but are commonly used in the video world.

 Photo lenses are relatively cheap, lightweight, and durable.
-They’re also non-parfocal, meaning that when you zoom in or out, your focus point will move.
+They’re also non-parfocal, meaning that when you zoom in or out, your focus point will move, known as focus breathing.
 Photo lenses also generally have automatic settings that can integrate with your camera, such as iris control and autofocus.

 You can buy 3rd party focus rings (or aperture rings or iris rings) and teeth to add to a photo lens if you want to use it with a follow focus, or need a whip for a focus puller.

-Cinema lenses, on the other hand, are designed specifically for filmmaking.
+Cinema lenses, on the other hand, are designed specifically for high-end filmmaking.
 They’re heavier and are generally much more expensive.
 They also usually have built-in focus teeth that can lock into a follow focus on your camera rig to adjust focus throw.
 Cinema lenses are almost always manual focus.

 Typically, you’ll want to make sure that you have rails and a lens support when using cinema lenses, as their weight can damage the camera’s sensor over time if left unsupported.

-Cinema lenses are parfocal, so they can keep focus while zooming.
+Cine lenses are parfocal, so they can keep focus while zooming without affecting image quality.
 And while their settings are all manual, they have much smoother and more precise focus and iris controls.
-Cine lenses are also generally much sharper at low F stops than their photo counterparts, which can make for a more cinematic look and feel.
+Cine lenses are also generally much sharper at low t stops than their photo counterparts, which can make for a more cinematic look and feel and increased bokeh.

 Both types of lenses are commonly used in video production, with photo lenses (Canon, Sony, Panasonic, and Nikon are popular brands for photo lenses) being the cheaper and more versatile alternative to the heavier and more precise cinema lenses (Cooke and Zeiss are go-tos for cine lenses).

-So which lens you choose will always depend on your project, budget, and which camera you’re using.
+So for the average cinematographer, the lens you choose will always depend on your project, budget, and which filmmaking camera you’re using.